sustainers/sustainers.github.io/working-groups/design-and-ux.md

 * Create a community space for design conversations related to open source!
 * Support projects around usability, design and adoption
 * Share resources
+* Host a [fun podcast](https://sosdesign.sustainoss.org/) to share our conversations more widely

 ## How to get involved